-Let’s look at multiple ways of using a filter in an Excel Pivot table: –
+Let us look at multiple ways of using a filter in an Excel Pivot table: –

 #1 – Inbuilt filter in the Excel Pivot Table

-- When you click on the pivot table, “Create a Pivot Table” window pops out
+- The “Create a Pivot Table” window pops out when you click on the Pivot Table.

-In this window, we have got an option of selecting a table or a range to create a pivot table or we also can use an external data source as well.
+In this window, we can select a table or a range to create a Pivot Table.
+Else, we can also use an external data source.

-- We can observe the Filters field, where we can drag the fields into filters to create a Pivot table filter.
-Let’s drag the Flat no’s field into Filters and we can see the filter for Flat no’s would have been created.
+- We can observe the filter field, where we can drag the fields into filters to create a Pivot Table filter.
+Let us drag the “Flat.No” field into “Filters.”
+We can see the filter for flat no’s would have been created.

-- From this we can filter the Flat no’s as per our requirement and this is the normal way of creating the filter in Pivot table.
+- From this, we can filter the flat numbers as per our requirement, which is the normal way of creating the filter in the Pivot Table.

-#2 – Create a filter to Values Area of an Excel Pivot table
+#2 – Create a filter for the Values Area of an Excel Pivot Table

-We can clearly observe that there is no filter option for value areas i.e. Sum of SBA & Sum of Carpet Area.
-But we can actually create it and which helps us in various decision-making purposes.
+We can observe that there is no filter option for value areas: Sum of SBA and Sum of Carpet Area.
+But we can create it, which helps us in various decision-making purposes.

-- Firstly, we have to select any cell next to the table and click on the filter in the data tab.
+- Firstly, we must select any cell next to the table and click on the “Filter” in the “Data” tab.

-- We can see the filter gets in the value areas.
+- We can see the filter gets in the “Values” area.

-#3 – Display list of multiple items in a Pivot Table Filter.
+#3 – Display a list of multiple items in a Pivot Table Filter

-In the above example, we had learned of creating a filter in Pivot Table.
-Now let’s look at the way we display the list in different ways.
+The above example taught us about creating a filter in the Pivot Table.
+Now, let us look at how we display the list differently.

-3 most important ways of displaying a list of multiple items in a pivot table filter are: –
+The three most important ways of displaying a list of multiple items in a Pivot Table filter are:

 - Using Slicers.